-El Puget Museum is in the old main street of Dalt Vila, Also called Calle de San Ciriaco because of the tiny chapel that exists in this section in honor of the saint.
+El Puget Museum is in the old main street of Dalt Vila, Also known as Calle de San Ciriaco for the tiny chapel in this section in honor of the saint.
 It is located inside the noble house known as Can Comasema, a precious palace with a beautiful inner courtyard and large windows with views of the port of Ibiza.

 Narcís Puget Riquer donated all the works to the State from the permanent collection.